Treatments

 Massage

-• Reduces stress and tension.
+- Reduces stress and tension.
 Massage techniques can help to relax contracted muscle fibres and connective tissues.
-This can reduce pain by allowing the free flow of blood and lymph around the tissues as well as releasing any compression of nearby nerves.
+This can reduce pain by allowing the free flow of blood and lymph around the tissues as well as releasing any compression

 Fertility and IVF Support